Capital City

 Key Ways an EOR Supports Payroll in Belize:

-The annual leave entitlement in Belize is 14 days for a full time worker.
+The annual leave entitlement in Belize is 14 days (two working weeks) for a full time worker who has completed at least one year of continuous service.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 An Employer of Record (EOR) helps businesses manage annual leave, paid time off (PTO), and local holidays across the globe, including in Belize.
 By partnering with an EOR, companies ensure full compliance with local labor laws in Belize when it comes to annual leave and time-off management.
 EOR providers like Playroll offer platforms that simplify tracking and managing employee time off in Belize.
 By outsourcing this responsibility to Playroll, you can streamline leave management, ensure compliance, and free up time to focus on other business priorities.